LHt and HHt

 Top Rack – 10″ x 28″ nickel plated rack; the patented convection airflow system lets you have additional space to take advantage of low and slow style of cooking.

 Warming Drawer – the generous warming drawing is multifunctional.
 It is a drawer to keep your cooked food warm while you complete your meal.
-It can be used to cold smoke fish and cheese.
+It also doubles as a cold smoker for fish and cheese.
 The warming drawer temperature is approximately one-half the temperature of the set temperature of the unit.